everday-df3ndr/df3ndr.github.io/_posts/2025-04-03-01x05_DEVICEHIGH=MVPSUMMIT.SYS.md

 ### Device Offboarding Manager

-Microsoft MVP [Ugo Koch](https://github.com/ugokoch) has created a great PowerShell GUI tool for efficiently managing and offboarding devices from Microsoft Intune, Autopilot, and Entra ID, featuring bulk operations and real-time analytics for streamlined device lifecycle management.
+Microsoft MVP [Ugur Koc](https://www.linkedin.com/in/ugurkocde/) has created a great PowerShell GUI tool for efficiently managing and offboarding devices from Microsoft Intune, Autopilot, and Entra ID, featuring bulk operations and real-time analytics for streamlined device lifecycle management.
 At it's core, the tool features:

 * Multi-Service Integration: Manage devices across Intune, Autopilot, and Entra ID
 * Bulk Operations: Support for bulk device imports and operations